 As units create subject files in the course of business-related activities, the files naturally reflect the internal development and operation of office or departmental programs.
 Subject files constitute by far the bulk of the collections in the UWM Archives and are usually the richest records series from a researcher’s standpoint.
 Please note that the Archives is generally NOT interested in drafts or “working papers” unless they reflect significant change in the direction of the report or project.

-Meeting Minutes: Minutes and associated material (including attachments) from ad hoc, standing, departmental, and task force committees, as well as from governance bodies such as the Faculty Senate and Academic Staff Senate.
+Meeting Minutes: This series includes minutes and associated material (including attachments) from ad hoc, standing, departmental, and task force committees, as well as from governance bodies like the Faculty Senate and Academic Staff Senate.

 Minutes are great resources for researchers who wish to track discussions regarding legislation, reports, budgets, program and curriculum planning, and other key aspects of campus life.

-Publications: Programs, newsletters, leaflets, newspapers, catalogs, programs, posters, brochures and booklets, bulletins, and press releases produced by the University and its associated offices and departments.
+Publications: This series includes programs, newsletters, leaflets, newspapers, catalogs, programs, posters, brochures and booklets, bulletins, and press releases produced by the University and its associated offices and departments.